THE LIFELINE OF COASTAL WATERS

 - Invertebrates: sea urchins, sea stars, snails, worms

 In terms of ecological stability, seagrasses function as natural shoreline protectors.
-The intertwining roots of these plants bind sediments together, thus thwarting erosion by up to 90%, particularly during severe weather conditions such as storms and hurricanes.
+The intertwining roots of these plants bind sediments together, thus thwarting erosion by up to 90%, particularly during severe weather conditions like storms and hurricanes.

 Seagrasses also contribute to carbon storage.
-These plants store carbon within their leaves, stems, and roots, serving as a feasible strategy in counteracting climate change.
+By storing carbon within their leaves, stems, and roots, they help to counteract climate change.
 They can store up to 10x more carbon than a rainforest of the same size.

 Economically, seagrasses wield substantial influence.
 They bolster various commercial and recreational fisheries, fostering thriving industries.
 Furthermore, they cultivate opportunities for tourism and recreation, further increasing their value.